KingSingh666/Image-Caption-Generator/README.md

 - Flicker8k_Dataset – Dataset folder which contains 8091 images.
 - Flickr_8k_text – Dataset folder which contains text files and captions of images.

-**The below files will be created by us while making the project.**

-- Models – It will contain our trained models.
-- Descriptions.txt – This text file contains all image names and their captions after preprocessing.
-- Features.p – Pickle object that contains an image and their feature vector extracted from the Xception pre-trained CNN model.
-- Tokenizer.p – Contains tokens mapped with an index value.
-- Model.png – Visual representation of dimensions of our project.
-- Testing_caption_generator.py – Python file for generating a caption of any image.
-- Training_caption_generator.ipynb – Jupyter notebook in which we train and build our image caption generator.